leonitousconforti/the-moby-effect/docs/modules/DockerEngine.ts.md

 Implements the `docker pull` command as a scoped effect.
 When the scope is closed, the pulled image is removed.
-It doesn't have all the flag = internal.flags that the images create endpoint exposes.
+It doesn't have all the flag = internalDocker.flags that the images create endpoint exposes.

 **Signature**